Industry & compliance

 Encryption in transit.
 TLS 1.3 on every external edge.
 Internal service-mesh traffic also TLS; no cleartext between services.

 Encryption at rest.
 AES-256 everywhere PHI could conceivably land.
-That includes AWS RDS encrypted volumes, AWS S3 buckets (SSE-KMS), Neo4j cluster volumes, and any temporary processing queue.
-Key management through AWS KMS with customer-managed keys.
+In the planned production environment, that includes managed-database encrypted volumes, encrypted object storage with customer-managed keys, Neo4j cluster volumes, and any temporary processing queue.
+Key management is via the selected cloud provider's KMS with customer-managed keys.
 Rotation schedule documented and audited.

 US-only data residency.
-Vercel: US region pinned via config.
-AWS: us-east-1 pinned across RDS, S3, and Textract.
-Anthropic HIPAA-ready API: US inference zones.
+Public marketing site: US region pinned via config.
+Managed cloud infrastructure (AWS or Azure under evaluation): US regions pinned across all PHI-handling resources.
+HIPAA-eligible LLM API tier: US inference zones.
 This is a configuration detail that gets verified on every new environment we spin up.
 We do not assume; we check.

 How do you evaluate an AI vendor's HIPAA compliance?